 Water plays many vital functions, including supporting the immune response in your body.
-A substance called lymph in your circulatory system that holds essential immune cells that protect against infection across your body contains mostly in water.
+A substance called lymph in your circulatory system that holds essential immune cells that protect against infection across your body contains mostly water.
 The moving of the lymph, which often refers to an immune system, is dehydrated and slows down.

 6. Quit Alcohol

 In 2015, high levels of alcohol use can weaken your body’s ability to counter infection, and hinder your recovery time, according to a study published in the journal Alcohol Science.
-According to the same report, people who drink elevated alcohol levels are more likely to experience asthma, acute respiratory distress syndrome, liver-alcohol disease, and some cancers.
+According to the same report, people who drink elevated alcohol levels are more likely to experience asthma, acute respiratory distress syndrome, liver-alcohol disease, and cancers.

 Smoking cigarettes can influence immune health like alcohol.
 “Something toxic to the immune system will compromise.
-According to a November 2016 study in Oncotarget, in particular, tobacco smoke chemicals — carbon monoxide, nicotine, nitrogen oxides and cadmium — can interact with growth and immune cell activity, such as cytokines, T cell and B cell.
+According to a November 2016 study in Oncotarget, tobacco smoke chemicals — carbon monoxide, nicotine, nitrogen oxides and cadmium — can interact with growth and immune cell activity, such as cytokines, T cell and B cell.

-The CDC also suggests that cigarette smoking aggravates infections of the virus and of the bacteria (especially lung disease such as pneumonic disease, flu or tuberculosis) and rheumatoid arthritis (AUD).
+The CDC also suggests that cigarette smoking aggravates infections of the virus and the bacteria (especially lung disease such as pneumonic disease, flu or tuberculosis) and rheumatoid arthritis (AUD).

 Especially now that the risk of coronavirus is still present, we must also caution you that tobacco products will still exacerbate viral infection symptoms (think pneumonia, flu and, of course, COVID-19).

 So how much sleep was your immunity supposed to improve?
 You will find various responses across the Internet, and it doesn’t help either that everybody is different.
-But 7-8 hours closing your eyes are still the most valid piece of advice, according to recent studies!
+But 7-8 hours closing your eyes are still the most helpful piece of advice, according to recent studies!

 9. Mental health

 In how to boost immune system naturally, Mental health is very crucial.
-A sound mind in a sound body – who doesn’t remember this saying?
+A sound mind in a good body – who doesn’t remember this saying?
 But it doesn’t all realize why some evidence still supports it.
-Only think of these gastrointestinal conditions which can also be exacerbated by further marital turmoil or career obstacles, from stomach upside down to heartburn and even constipation.
+Only think of these gastrointestinal conditions can also be exacerbated by further marital turmoil or career obstacles, from stomach upside down to heartburn and even constipation.
 Therefore, it’s better to simply relax a little, especially if we feel our batteries need to recharge.

 The relationship between stress and immunity has long been of interest to experts.
 The reality that defining tension is an incredibly complex job hinders their efforts.
 Virtually the same scenario will take you to your knees when a different person just shrugs it down.
-Nevertheless, they are making strides, in particular in the study of the effects of long-term stress exposure.
+Nevertheless, they are making strides, particularly in the study of the effects of long-term stress exposure.

 They found that their organisms increase the production of hormones that suppress the function of their immune systems when they are suffering from anxiety or a chronic stress.
 It’s cortisol, which our bodies need for short periods of stress exposure (when we switch to flight-or-fight mode, for example).
-In these cases cortisol is useful because it prevents the immune system from acting until the problem has ended.
+In these cases cortisol is helpful because it prevents the immune system from acting until the problem has ended.

 But just imagine what if you have consistently really elevated cortisol levels?
 A doctor does not need to realise that the immune system cannot function under the best condition in this situation.
 Therefore we are greatly diminished in our defence against viruses and bacteria.